rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter13/DMDB_BN_CH13.md

 1. The first field is for *name*, and this field requires 30 bytes.
 We allocate therefore 32 bytes for the *name*.
 2. The next attribute is *address*.
 A *VARCHAR* attribute requires a fixed-length segment of bytes,w ith one more byte than the maximum length for the string's endmarker.
 Thus, we need 256 bytes for *address*.
 3. Attribute *gender* is a single byte.
 We allocate therefore 4 bytes.
 4. Attribute *birthdate* is a SQL *DATE* value, which is a 10-byte string.
-WE shall allocate 12 bytes to its field.
+We shall allocate 12 bytes to its field.

 The header of the record will hold: